 Oliver—a squire in Maximilian’s company who is assigned to Amaury and also sent by Maximilian to spy on the three women in the forest.
 Maximilian thinks him clever, adept with languages and a good stalker.
 Oliver is captured, then returned to the company uninjured but naked and painted blue with woad.
 His dagger is also taken by the women and later given to Alys.
 He accompanies Amaury in pursuit of Elizabeth at the end of The Wolf & the Witch.
 He is tall but still slender, about 16, has straight brown hair and green eyes.

-Philip de Vries—son of Gaston and that man’s second wife, made Lord de Puissance by his father on Jean le Beau’s death.
-He writes to Maximilian in W&W, asking to hire the Compagnie Rouge to drive Gaston out of de Vries and claim that keep.
+Philip de Vries—son of Gaston and that man’s second wife, made Lord de Pouissance by his father on Jean le Beau’s death.
+He writes to Maximilian in The Wolf & the Witch, asking to hire the Compagnie Rouge to drive Gaston out of de Vries and claim that keep.
 He offers it to Maximilian as payment.
 Rafael rides to his assistance instead.

 Priest of Rowan Fell (unnamed)—he is described as tall and angular, with a white tonsure and assessing gaze.
 He becomes flustered in Maximilian’s presence.

 Rafael—third brother, son of Jean le Beau, swarthy dark good looks but blue eyes, a mercenary with a speciality in Greek fire.
-Destrier is Phantôm, a dapple, and he is Venetian.
+His destrier is Phantôm, a dapple, and Rafael is Venetian.
 He expected to be captain-at-arms of Kilderrick and when Maximilian delayed making him sheriff of Rowan Fell in the interim, he left Scotland to provide military aid to Philip at Château de Vries.
-His story is The Dragon & the Damsel.
+He is 30 in 1375 and his story is The Dragon & the Damsel.

 Reynaud—Maximilian’s squire.
 He is almost as tall as Maximilian, about 15 in The Wolf & the Witch, lanky with dark wavy hair and dark eyes, thickly lashed.
 He blushes in Alys’ presence and is fastidious.